 Currently, the NFL uses the imperial measurement system of inches, feet, and yards.
 The Waterboy project, according to reports, was started as a “pet” research project by commissioner Roger Goodell at the encouragement of the Obama Administration in 2014.
 Goodell was looking at all kinds of ways to modernize the almost 100-year sports organization.

 “Commissioner Goodell was concerned that the NFL was getting too stale and old, and wasn’t positioned well to capture the attention of younger Millennial sports fans,” said the Insiders View Sport Club report.
-“Goodell was really worried about Soccer taking over.”
+“Goodell was anxious about Soccer taking over.”

-US Congress passed the Metric Conversion Act of 1975 in an effort to hasten US conversion to the metric system and yet Americans have aggressively resisted the adoption of the system.
+US Congress passed the Metric Conversion Act of 1975 to hasten US conversion to the metric system, and yet Americans have aggressively resisted the adoption of the system.
 From medicine to engineering to mechanics, just about every professional and technical profession uses the metric system.
-However roads, weather forecasts and sporting events continue to imperial measurement, making the United States one of three countries that still use the antiquated system.
+However, roads, weather forecasts, and sporting events continue to imperial measurement, making the United States one of three countries that still use the antiquated system.